giuliamml/data-journal.github.io/pages/nginx-scripting.md

 return
 ```

-Notice that the Lua script is using a set of Nginx functionalities as an api (`ngx`).
+Notice that the Lua script is using a set of Nginx functionalities as an api (`ngx.redirect("/")` to redirect the user to `localhost/`, for instance.)
 You can read more about this extensive api in the [github page](https://github.com/openresty/lua-nginx-module#nginx-api-for-lua).

-If you want to read more and get started with this setup, just [clone the repo](https://github.com/fjsousa/openresty-smart-proxy) build it and run it using:
+If you've read this far and want to know more about the example I've just shown you, the best thing is to [clone the repo](https://github.com/fjsousa/openresty-smart-proxy), edit the Lua code, then build the image and run it using:

 - `docker build -t nginx-barrier-page:latest .`

 - `docker run -p 80:80 nginx-barrier-page:latest`

+Last but not least, this work was obviously a team effort from the smart and committed individuals at Style.com.
+A shout-out to everyone involved.

 Further Reading